vuejs/awesome-vue/README.md

  - [nuxt-seed](https://github.com/dulin666/nuxt-seed) - nuxt-seed is minimal seed for those looking to get up-and-running with Vue and Nuxt
  - [rails_vue_melt](https://github.com/midnightSuyama/rails_vue_melt) - Rails view with webpack=vue optimizer.
  - [vue-starter](https://github.com/rohitkrai03/vue-starter) - A Vue.js starter kit that lets you focus on more programming and less configuration.
+ - [vue-standalone-component](https://github.com/InCuca/vue-standalone-component) - A standalone component generator with documentation support using jsdoc and vue-styleguidist

 ### Client